Table of Contents

 33% of employers say the stress negatively affects individual workers' productivity, and 10% report that the stress is resulting in poor performance and more mistakes at work.
 The stress is coming from reports from their employees of saving enough (62%), having enough to retire (58%), paying off debt (47%), having funds set aside for relaxation and pleasure (47%), and affording basics or essentials alone (42%).
 An interesting aside is the finding that only 33% of those employees used a financial planner in the past year.

 However, even when companies offer such programming, employee utilization rates tend to be low.
-One study found that amongst the 34% of companies that view education and planning critical to employees' financial well-being, only 18% of their employees agreed.
+One study found that amongst the 34% of companies that view education and planning as critical to employees' financial well-being, only 18% of their employees agreed.
 In contrast, PNC Bank found that while 36% of employers offer financial education, only 32% of their employees participate.

 The benefits of employee financial wellness

 Some organizations may find the cost of providing employee financial wellness benefits, services, and platforms a barrier.
-However, many existing benefits providers (retirement and 401K, employee assistance programs, and healthcare benefits) already offer services, tools, and support that can be leveraged and promoted.
+However, many existing benefits providers (retirement and 401 (k) plans, employee assistance programs, and healthcare benefits) already offer services, tools, and support that can be leveraged and promoted.
 At the same time, a business case can be built based on organizational research that finds benefits come from providing such support.
-For example, PWC found that financially-stressed workers are 22% more likely to quit than their non-stressed peers, and were 18-25% less engaged.
+For example, PwC found that financially-stressed workers are 22% more likely to quit than their non-stressed peers and are 18-25% less engaged.

 Building the foundations for employee financial wellness

 Providing support for employee financial wellness starts with understanding its essential elements.
 It requires a comprehensive view of the core aspects of personal financial wellness, strategies to balance the “now” and “tomorrow”, and tools, resources, and methods to help employees adjust to changing circumstances and lifecycle demands.
-The foundations should establish knowledge and skills development that support employees when they face common, and often inevitable, challenges related to managing the costs of living, health care, child care, daily living expenses, budgeting, and money management.
+The foundations should establish knowledge and skills development to support employees when they face common, often inevitable challenges related to managing the costs of living, health care, child care, daily living expenses, budgeting, and money management.

 The fundamental knowledge and skill elements of employee financial wellness include: